 As popular as the character was, viral sensations are not known for longevity.
 Uncle Drew’s light shined bright from 2012 to 2013, but the basketball legend’s fame turned out to be a double-edged sword.
 Pepsi had successfully created a viral hit, but the novelty of the first video couldn’t be replicated once people knew who Uncle Drew was.
 Pepsi still utilized the character for commercials, but long before the film was announced Uncle Drew had all but faded into obscurity.

 Which is actually kind of a good starting point for the movie.
 So how does a 5-minute video become a feature film?

 Like any other movie, you start with a story.
-Uncle Drew’s Director, Charles Stone III (Mr. 3000; Drumline), and writer Jay Longino, came up with a solid and comic premise.
+UNCLE DREW’s Director, Charles Stone III (Mr. 3000; Drumline), and writer Jay Longino, came up with a solid and comic premise.
 After losing his star player to a rival streetball manager, Dax (Lil Rel Howery) enlists the help of Uncle Drew.
-Together, they embark on a road trip to recruite other streetball legends for Dax’s team.
+Together, they embark on a road trip to recruit other streetball legends for Dax’s team.
 Antics and hijinks ensue on their journey.

 From there, the film needed a great cast.
 Irving was in, and he anchors a team of legends in old-age makeup.
 Shaquille O’Neal is on hand to play Big Fella, Chris Webber shows up as Preacher, Reggie Miller is Lights, Nate Robinson plays Boots, and Lisa Leslie is Betty Lou.